 - Do not link to an application using OAuth authentication, unless you trust all code in the application to behave itself at all times.
 OAuth consumers are a potential security risk to the applications that they are linked to because of the ability to impersonate users.
 If your server is compromised, the data there and on linked servers is at risk.

-- Note that creating a new application link now uses OAuth by default and enables both 3-legged OAuth (3LO) and 2-legged OAuth (2LO).
+- New application links now use OAuth by default and enable both 3-legged OAuth (3LO) and 2-legged OAuth (2LO).

-- When updating older application links (that perhaps used Trusted Apps authentication) to use OAuth, 3LO is used by default, but you need to explicitly enable 2LO using the check box in the application link configuration settings.
+- When updating older application links (that perhaps used Trusted Apps authentication) to use OAuth, 3LO is enabled by default, but you need to explicitly enable 2LO using the Allow 2-legged OAuth check box in the application link configuration settings.

-- Only use the 2LO with impersonation option in the application link configuration settings if your servers both have the same set of users and they fully trust each other.
+- Only use the 2LO with impersonation option in the application link configuration settings if your servers both have the same set of users and the servers fully trust each other.

 About impersonating and non-impersonating authentication types

-- Impersonating authentication types make requests on behalf of the user who is currently logged in.
+- Impersonating authentication makes requests on behalf of the user who is currently logged in.
 People will see only the information that they have permission to see.
-This includes OAuth and Trusted Applications authentication.
+This is available for OAuth and Trusted Applications authentication, and should only be used when two servers share the same user base.